-Police can also make an arrest when they have probable cause based on the fact that they just saw you commit the crime, or when someone else provides them with evidence that you just committed the crime.
+Police can also arrest when they have probable cause based on the fact that they just saw you commit the crime or when someone else provides them with evidence that you just committed the crime.
 You cannot outrun the police by entering your home.
 One of the few times the police may enter your home without a search warrant is during a “hot pursuit” chase to take you into custody.
 Again, once you use the home to hide from the authorities, anything they see in the home while pursuing you can be seized and used as evidence against you.

 Do I Have to Leave My Home When a Protective Order Has Been Filed Against Me in Utah?

 In cases of domestic violence, it is common for a judge to issue an emergency temporary protective order or restraining order against the party alleged to have committed the domestic assault.
 As soon as you are served with such a protective order, you must stay away from the recipient and can no longer live in the same home.

 For example, suppose your spouse calls the police and accuses you of physically abusing them and a judge issues a temporary protective order.
 In that case, you will have to leave your shared home and go somewhere else.
 The police will typically allow you to collect some things and then escort you out of the home if you refuse to leave on your own.

 A temporary protective order can be extended into a final protective order if the judge finds good cause.
 This will occur at a hearing within 20 days of issuing the temporary protective order.
 If a final protective order is granted to someone you live with, you will be forced out of your home in most cases.
 It is imperative that you have an experienced protective order hearing attorney to defend you at this hearing.
 Our Murray criminal defense lawyers can fight to convince the court that an order forcing you out of your home should not be granted.